 Purpose of the Association

 The association pursues exclusively and directly charitable purposes as per the statutes.
-Recognition by the tax office has not been applied for, but the association is nevertheless managed with a charitable orientation.
-It is registered in the Ulm Register of Associations under No. 50087.
+It is registered in the Ulm Register of Associations under No. 50072.

 History